jasperhaward/Steam-Account-Manager/README.md

 # Steam Account Manager

 Makes smurfing a breeze.

-The program edits the steam registry keys so you don't need to use the authenticator for every login.
+Edits steam's keys in the Windows registry to avoid using authenticator for every account.

+Future features:
+-Automatically use a password when the account is not registered on the computer